18 Genius Retaining Wall Ideas For Sloped Backyard Makeovers

 Best Retaining Wall Ideas For Sloped Backyard

-The best retaining wall ideas for sloped backyard are:
+Let’s look at the best retaining wall ideas for sloped backyard spaces that you can try this weekend.

 1. Heavy Metal

-Your greatest option for basic retaining wall designs for sloping backyards would be to use jagged metal.
+Your best option for basic retaining wall designs for sloping backyards is to use jagged metal.
 It would be ideal, particularly if your home is made of stone or concrete.

 2. Block Retaining